 1. Data Infiltration and Web Scraping

-When it comes to the infiltration of data, the operation of HTTP proxies is at a higher level than the SOCKS5 proxy server and stands out when filtering online content.
+When it comes to the interception of data, the operation of HTTP proxies is at a higher level than the SOCKS5 proxy server and stands out when filtering online content.

-HTTP proxies can read and interpret network traffic, which means that they are vigilant about compromised data or any suspicious activity.
+HTTP proxies have the capability to read and interpret network traffic.
+This means they can detect compromised data and monitor for any potentially suspicious activity.

 Just keep in mind, SOCKS or SOCKS5 proxies cannot infiltrate data or interpret network traffic as HTTPS proxies do.